transloadit/uppy/website/src/_posts/2020-08-companion-2.0.md

 ## Compatibility with Uppy 1.x client

-Compannion 2.0 is compatible with any Uppy 1.x version, so you don't have to worry what Companion version a server may be runnning before using your Uppy client with it.
+Companion 2.0 is compatible with any Uppy 1.x version, so you don't have to worry what Companion version a server may be runnning before using your Uppy client with it.

 ## Migrating from Companion 1.x to 2.x